core-wg/resource-directory/draft-ietf-core-resource-directory.md

 In the context of this specification an endpoint is used to describe a web server that registers resources to the Resource Directory.
-An endpoint is identified by its endpoint name, which is included during registration, and has a unique name within the associated domain of the registration.
+An endpoint is identified by its endpoint name, which is included during registration, and has a unique name within the associated sector of the registration.

-Context
+Registration Base URI
-:   A Context is a base URL that typically gives scheme and authority information about an Endpoint.
-The Context of an Endpoint is provided at registration time, and is used by the Resource Directory to resolve relative references inside the registration into absolute URIs.
+:   The Base URI of a Registration is a URI that typically gives scheme and authority information about an Endpoint.
+The Registration Base URI is provided by the Endpoint at registration time, and is used by the Resource Directory to resolve relative references inside the registration into absolute URIs.

-    This is a distinct concept from the "link context" defined in {{RFC8288}}.

 Target
 :   The target of a link is the destination address (URI) of the link.
 It is sometimes identified with "href=", or displayed as `<target>`.
 Relative targets need resolving with respect to the Base URI (section 5.2 of {{RFC3986}}.

     This use of the term Target is consistent with {{RFC8288}}'s use of the term.

+Context
+:   The context of a link is the source address (URI) of the link,
+    and describes which resource is linked to the target.
+    A link's context is made explicit in serialized links as the "anchor=" attribute.

+    This use of the term Context is consistent with {{RFC8288}}'s use of the term.

 Directory Resource
 :  A resource in the Resource Directory (RD) containing registration resources.